charles-e/new-c2lem/src/books/_BIP/How to Read Literature Like a Professor.md

 * <span meta="42.7@2025-09-29T01:53:06.466Z"></span> lots of authors get refed -- Louise Erdich is one

 * <span meta="50@2025-10-03T01:24:39.953Z"></span> “Consider, just for a moment, that a disconcertingly large number of writers meet their ends in water.
 Virginia Woolf.
 Percy Bysshe Shelley.
 Ann Quin.
 Theodore Roethke.
 John Berryman.
 Hart Crane.
 Some walked in, some jumped, others swam out and didn’t come back. ”

+* <span meta="62.8@2025-10-20T19:39:23.880Z"></span> “Two and a half millennia ago Sophocles wrote a little play called Oedipus Rex.
+Tiresias, the blind seer, does indeed know the whole truth about King Oedipus, sees everything, although that knowledge is so painful that he tries to hold it back, and when he does blurt it out, it is in a moment of such anger that no one believes him. ”